membean/wordmap/README.md

 # Prerequesites

-Before using the Wordmap, make sure that you have globally installed create.js to enable the module's functionality.
+In order to use the Wordmap module, it's necessary to have `create.js` installed globally in your application.

-Additionally, add below script to your index.html.
+You can install `create.js` by adding script provided below to your `index.html`.

 ```